An Open-Source RRAM Compiler: Results

 \section{Results}

-Multiple sizes were tested.
-Maximum clock frequency was set to 25\,MHz.
+Multiple sizes were tested, as it is shown on Tab.~\ref{tab:results_80n}.
+Maximum clock frequency was set to 25\,MHz, as this is the maximum clock frequency that meets the digital synthesis design constraints.
 A table with the results for 12.5\,MHz is shown on Tab.~\ref{tab:results_80n}.
 Memories succeed in all write tests, while some of them fail to pass the read tests mainly for FS and FF corners.
-This occurs due to the fact that only the one output of the sense amplifiers is used in this topology.
-This output is connected on a bus while the other is floating, therefore, there is an imbalance between the driving output load.
-The author suggests that the sense amplifiers should be isolated by connecting the corresponding lines to them through buffers.
+This occurs due to the fact that only one output of the sense amplifiers is used in this topology.
+This output is connected to a bus while the other one is floating, as such, there is an imbalance between the driving output load.
+The author suggests that the sense amplifiers should be isolated by connecting their input/outptus to buffers.
 Write operations are correct (all corners) for an up to 8\,kb memory and write time 80\,ns.
-Write test in greater frequencies may fail due to line capacitance and resistance forcing big loading time on the terminals of the memory cells.
-Additionally, read operations are correct (all corners) for an up to 8\,kbit memory with B = 4, with access time approximately equal to 2/3\,clock, which is 160\,ns.
-Fastest access time 80\,ns is achieved for an up to 1\,kbit memory with B = 4 and clock frequency 25\,MHz.
-The best density achieved by the compiler is 0.024\,Mb/mm\textsuperscript{2} in TSMC 180\,nm technology.
+Write test, in greater frequencies, may fail due to the big loading time on the terminals of the memory cells.
+Additionally, read operations are correct (all corners) for an up to 8\,kbit memory with B = 4 and access time approximately equal to 2/3\,clock, which is 160\,ns.
+Fastest access time is equal to 80\,ns and it is achieved for an up to 1\,kbit memory with B = 4 and clock frequency 25\,MHz.
+The best density (RRAM bit size / RRAM layout size) achieved by the compiler is 0.024\,Mb/mm\textsuperscript{2} in TSMC 180\,nm technology.

-The RRAM compiler achieves suboptimal optimisation as there are empty spots in the layout and a couple digital control lines are polygonal.
-This is because the technology used for this implementation forces the digital output lines to have 0.56\,um or multiple of 0.56\,um pitch.
-On the other hand analogue lines need to have greater pitch in order not to violate DRC test.
-Future work should focus on addressing this problem.
-A potential solution would be, the memory cells of the memory to be redesigned with vertical pitch multiple of 0.56\,um and the control lines on the bottom of the design could use 2\,$\times$\,0.56\,um pitch as an unavoidable trade off.

 Furthermore, by using three power supplies the design becomes less robust and complex.
 The author suggests that the architecture could be redesigned and simplified by using only one power supply \emph{VDDH}.
 The write circuit could be replaced with a programmable digital to analogue converter (DAC) to provide the necessary flexibility on the write voltage.
 Finally, the reference array could be potentially replaced by a programmable current mirror.